 You can limit the sharing of website information when the use is for certain types of targeted advertising.
 Visit Your Privacy Choices to learn about how you can opt out.
 This page also describes how we honor Global Privacy Control signals you may set on your browser.
 We do not respond to Do Not Track signals.

 The Digital Advertising Alliance provides you the ability to prevent the use of third party cookies or advertising identifiers to provide interest-based advertising to you across the sites, apps and devices you use.
 You can opt out of this type of interest-based advertising at the DAA opt out page.
 You can opt out for mobile apps on your mobile device.
 Apple devices allow apps to include interest-based advertising only if you opt in using the app’s pop-up notice.
 You can change your choice using Apple device settings.
 On Android devices, you can opt out using your device setting to “Opt out of Ads Personalization”.

-You can manage cookies by using features and functions available on most Internet browsers.
-For example, most browsers will allow you to choose what cookies can be placed on your computer and to delete or disable cookies.
-You can find instructions for managing cookie controls on websites for particular browsers.
-For example:
+You can also manage cookies using features and functions available on most Internet browsers that allow you to delete or disable cookies and even choose what types of cookies may be placed on your device.
+More information about cookie controls for specific browsers can be found here:

-Please note that disabling cookies may prevent you from using specific features on our sites and other websites, such as ordering products or services and maintaining an online account.
-Cookies must be enabled for you to use your Verizon e-mail account.
+Please be aware that disabling cookies may prevent you from using specific features on our sites and other sites, such as ordering products or services and maintaining an online account.

 Cookies associated with your Flash Player may be removed by managing your settings with Adobe.
-To learn more about flash cookies including how to delete or prevent placement of flash cookies, you can visit: http://www.adobe.com/products/flashplayer/security/.
+Learn more about flash cookies including how to delete or prevent placement of flash cookies